afrikasa/E.BTC/README.md

 - Implement an auto-recovery feature that enables the program to automatically retrieve the last address from the EvmBitcoinToken.log and gracefully resume operations following a crash.
 This will help in maintaining the continuity of the mining process without manual intervention, thus saving time and reducing potential errors.
 - Introduce a feature for the manual input of the 'Seeding' wallet's public address and private key at runtime.
 This update will provide users with a secure method to input sensitive information without hard-coding it into the script.
 By prompting users for their credentials at startup, we enhance the security of the wallet and adhere to best practices for sensitive data management.
 - Turn this code into a browser-based solution.
+- Automatically re-submit the transaction, if the program gets stuck on 'Transaction not yet confirmed, waiting...'

 Your contributions will not only improve the project but also ensure a safer and more efficient experience for all users.
 Join us in this collaborative effort to push the boundaries.